mdarifuzzaman/cmslight-starterkit-app/README.md

 ComponentFactory.tsx -> This is one of the important component which will be used to create component dynamically based on defined in the cmslight
 Some basic components -> Header, Footer and a SampleTestComponent

+Please fork this branch to start your FE project created using cmslight